Jebet812/Notes/AWS-CCP.md

 Use *Cost Explorer* to visualize usage for consolidated billing<br>
 Allows for *Volume Discounts* the more you use the more you save.
 2. **AWS Cost Explorer**

+### Additional Definitions
+1. **Service Health Dashboard:** shows the general status of AWS services
+2. **AWS Personal Health Dashboard:** provides alerts and guidance for AWS events that might affect your environment.
+Available for alll customers.
+You can use alerts to get notified.
+3. **AWS Abuse** *AWS Trust & Safety* is ateam that deals specifically with abuses occuring in AWS platform for the following issues spam, port-scanning, Denial-of-Service (DoS) attack, intrusion attempts, hosting prohibited content, distributed content.
+1. **Service Level Agreements(SLA):** formal commitment about the expected level of service between a customer and provider.
+If needs not met customer eligible for compensation in terms of *Financial or Service Credits*
+* *Service Level Indicator(SLI)* measure/measurement that indicates what measure of performance is getting at any given time *e.g* uptime, performance, availability, throughput, latency, error rate, durability and correctness.
+* *Service Level Objective(SLO):* objective the provider has agreed to meet.
+Represented as a specific percentage over a period of time.